Best Educational Toys for Infants, Toddlers, and Young Children

 Next

-Alex Little Hands String My ABCs: This is another favorite educational toy of mine from my occupational therapy days, and now it’s a favorite of my own kids!
-Stringing beads is a great fine motor activity, and this set has large wooden beads that are perfect for beginners and little hands.
-The bonus is that your kids will be practicing letter recognition!
+Lacing Alphabet Toy: This is another great educational toy!
+Stringing items together is an excellent fine motor activity, and this set has large lowercase letters that are perfect for beginners and little hands.3 Besides stringing, your kids will also be practicing letter recognition.
 All these great learning opportunities are hidden in a fun play activity!

-Wooden Number Puzzle Sorting Toy: It’s no secret that puzzles benefit your child’s development, but this one is great because it has multiple different puzzle features.
+Wooden Number Puzzle Sorting Toy: It’s no secret that puzzles benefit your child’s development, but this one is great because it has multiple puzzle features.
 Your child can work on numbers, counting, shapes, colors, and sorting, all in this one puzzle form!
-There are also two different color choices – a bright rainbow option and one with more muted neutral tones for anyone with a particularly chic playroom!
+There are also two color choices — a bright rainbow option and one with more muted neutral tones for anyone with a particularly chic playroom!

 Battat Pretend Cutting Play Food Set: For the little chef in the family!
-This food set features a variety of foods that Velcro together so your little one can practice cutting the foods easily with the toy knives included in the set.
-This is an excellent way for them to practice fine motor skills as they become more proficient with self-feeding.
+This food set features a variety of foods that Velcro together so your little one can cut the foods easily with the toy knives included in the set.
+This is an excellent way to practice fine motor skills as they become more proficient with self-feeding.
 If the knives are too tricky for them at first, it is also beneficial for them to match the pieces together and take them apart using their hands.

 Learn the Alphabet Mats: Dough is one of my favorite educational toys as an OT.
 There are countless ways to incorporate it into educational play, but this one is one of the best!
 This set includes 26 reusable mats with the upper and lower case alphabet.
-Your child can use any kind of playdough (Play-Doh is my personal favorite – is there any better smell?) to form the letters.
+Your child can use playdough (Play-Doh is my favorite — is there any better smell?) to form the letters.
 This is a great hands-on way to work on letter recognition through fine motor play.

 3